kimyou7/ParkGoGreen/README.md

-# csc648-teamNN
+# csc648-team13

 - TODO

-- Change the repo name to csc648-teamNN , where NN is your team number

-- add ALL your team members to your team's repo.
+- all team members clones the repo